antonioned/mongodb-step-by-step/user-auth/README.md

 mongo -u username -p
 ```
 This will prompt for a password.
-It is recommended that you enter the password like this instead of putting it in the terminal command like: `mongo -u root -p root123` since if latter is used, the password will be visible in the terminal history of the EC2 instance (not good at all).
+It is recommended that you enter the password like this instead of putting it in the terminal command like: `mongo -u root -p root123` since if latter is used, the password will be visible in the terminal history of the EC2 instance (not good at all). :x: :x: :x: